-Here are a few suggestions that are very effective for getting a baby to sleep:
+Here are a few very effective suggestions for getting a baby to sleep:

-The bedtime routine needs to be significantly shorter.
-If can consist of:
+The bedtime routine needs to be significantly shorter for a young infant.
+It can consist of:

-There are also a few bedtime elements that are very age-specific.
+There are also a few bedtime elements that are quite age-specific.

-While it’s pretty rare that a newborn would be babysat, it does happen.
+While it’s not as common for a newborn to need a sitter, it does happen.
 Here’s what to do, beyond the generic list above: